Table of contents

 4% Rule – A key to knowing when can you retire

 Does this sound a bit daunting?
 For ease, we have implemented the financial independence number calculation in the retirement budget above.
-The financial dependence number will determine how much is enough for you to retire at age 62, 65, or any age.
+The financial dependence number determines how much is enough for you to retire.
+Wither it’s age 62, 65, or any age.

 Putting It All Together